 Okay, so I didn't spend January in August, at least not physically anyway.
 Although, I'd totally jump on that wagon if it ever came by!
 And I wasn't in Ava--the real one or the fictional one--either, but I did meet Remington and Ashley.
 And I'd love for you to meet them too!
 And come this summer, YOU CAN, because due out THIS August is their story, entitled:

 I'm really excited about this one!
 When Cicadas Cry tells the love story of Omaha-native Ashley Westcott and Missouri boy, Remington Jude.
-I've included the synopsis and a teaser below!

-Laura Miller's first contemporary romance novel, Butterfly Weeds, hit the Amazon Best-Seller's List and Top 100 in October 2012.
+contemporary romance novel, Butterfly Weeds, hit the Amazon Best-Seller's List and Top 100 in October 2012.
 The sequel to Butterfly Weeds, My Butterfly, released in June 2013.
 For All You Have Left, By Way of Accident, When Cicadas Cry and A Bird on a Windowsill followed.
-Look for The Life We Almost Had, Laura's latest small-town romance, at book retailers now.
-And check out her children's book, Pay It Forward!
+The Life We Almost Had debuted as a best-seller in 2018.
+Laura's latest small-town romance, The Dream, released in 2019 and is an Amazon #1 Best-seller.
+Also check out her book of poetry, entitled Love Story, and her children's book, Pay It Forward, available now!